Samkth123/KTH-md/Devops/Railway CD and Rollbacks.md

 #### Service Variables

-Service Variables provide a powerful way to manage configuration and screts across services in Railway
+Service Variables provide a powerful way to manage configuration and secrets across services in Railway

 You can configure variables scoped to services or to projects to be shared amongst all services

+#### Service Metrics

+==Service Metrics provide an essential overview of CPU, memory, and network usage for a given service==

+#### Service Settings
+This tab contains all the service level settings

+- ==Source - Here you can configure the deployment source ,which can be either a GitHub repository== with a specific branch or an image with optional credentials
+- ==Networking - Generate a Railway-provided domain== or add your custom one
+- Custom Build Command - Here you can configure a custom build command if you need to overwrite the default, only applicable with Nixpacks based builds
+- Custom Start Command - Here you can configure a custom start command if you need to overwrite the default.